lilamcilveen/Echo-Client-Proxy-Server/README.txt

   4) Right click on EchoClient.java and select Run As -> Java Application

 Usage:
-  One of the buttons in Eclipse near your console tab is "Display Selected Console".
+  One of the buttons in Eclipse near the console tab is "Display Selected Console".
   When you choose this option you can select from any of the three running applications.

 Limitations: